AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/account-team-setup.md

    >[!NOTE]
    >
-   >You are not able to select Account Owner.
+   >You are not able to select [!UICONTROL Account Owner].
 It's chosen by default from the account level in your CRM.

 1. Click **[!UICONTROL Save]** when done.